 Thank you so much for your comments.
 Within our company we say that we are not selling hearing aids, we are providing the opportunity for those with hearing loss to connect with loved ones.
 It is especially heartwarming and gratifying to hear about experiences with grandchildren.
 It is great to hear that you are enjoying the convenience of your rechargeable aids as well.
 Thank you also for the kind words for our staff.

 Zounds Hearing is a lot better compared to my previous hearing aids.
 I’m retired but it helps me a lot.
 I put them on and I can hear the different sounds and music, which my old one couldn’t do.
 Now, I can hear all my grandsons and know when there's people around me.
 Also, it's not uncomfortable at all.
 I can use the remote if I have to and I can plug it and let it charge overnight and don't have to replace the batteries.
 Their staff treat me great, answer questions, and do what they can to help.
 Also, the test they gave me was good.

 Thank you for taking the time to submit a review.
-We are really happy that you are happy with your hearing aids and that you are benefiting from them. we can assure you that no restocking fee would have been assessed if you had returned the hearing aids within the 30 days.
+We are really happy that you are happy with your hearing aids and that you are benefiting from them.
+We can assure you that no restocking fee would have been assessed if you had returned the hearing aids within the 30 days.
 This is against our corporate policy.
 The franchisee who owns the location you purchased your aids from is very ethical and does not charge a restocking fee.